 The DOE’s Industrial Distributed Energy activities accelerate deployment of innovative CHP solutions through the support of technology development efforts, demonstrations, and technology performance validation projects conducted through public-private collaborations.
 One of the program’s focus areas is to provide users with the tools to evaluate the potential of CHP and enable implementation of CHP systems in industrial applications.

 The U.S. Environmental Protection Agency (EPA) CHP Partnership is a voluntary program seeking to reduce the environmental impact of power generation by promoting the use of CHP.
 The Partnership works with energy users, the CHP industry, state and local governments, and other clean energy stakeholders to facilitate the development of new projects and to promote their environmental and economic benefits.

-- Midwest CHP Technical Assistance Partnerships (TAPs)
+- Central CHP Technical Assistance Partnership (TAP)